kubernetes/enhancements/keps/sig-apps/1591-daemonset-surge/README.md

 ### Graduation Criteria

 This will be added as a alpha field enhancement to DaemonSets with a backward compatible default.
 After sufficient exposure this field would be promoted to beta, and then to GA in successive releases.
 The feature gate for this field will be `DaemonSetUpdateSurge`.

+#### Alpha
+  - Complete feature behind a featuregate
+  - Have proper unit and e2e tests

+#### Alpha -> Beta
+  - Gather feedback from the community

+#### Beta -> GA
+   Atleast one of example of user benefitting from this feature:
+   - OpenShift has few critical [DS](https://github.com/openshift/cluster-dns-operator/blob/d87dd223e67c476220451d254d878209c50324a7/pkg/operator/controller/controller_dns_node_resolver_daemonset.go#L80) where maxSurge is beneficial

 ## Production Readiness Review Questionnaire